Global March to Gaza: 13 June

 Egyptian authorities continued to detain or expel foreign nationals attempting to join the march the following day.
 Security services confirmed that 88 people had been detained and/or deported from Cairo airport, as well as other locations.
-Organisers stated that 40 activists at a "toll both-turned-checkpoint" had their passports confiscated, while authorities suppressed protests.
-A Canadian student who was detained reported that people were stopped in hotels, ubers, cafes, and were "followed for a large portion of the morning", and a Maktoob media journalist wrote that Egyptian authorities had detained both activists and reporters.
+Organisers stated that 40 activists at a "toll booth-turned-checkpoint" had their passports confiscated, while authorities suppressed protests.
+A Canadian student who was detained reported that people were stopped in hotels, ubers, cafés, and were "followed for a large portion of the morning", and a Maktoob media journalist wrote that Egyptian authorities had detained both activists and reporters.

-According to the organizers, police set up checkpoints around 30 kilometers from Ismailia, near the Sinai Peninsula, on the way to Rafah, which lies nearly 300 kilometers further.
+According to the organisers, police set up checkpoints around 30 kilometers from Ismailia, near the Sinai Peninsula, on the way to Rafah, which lies nearly 300 kilometers further.
 Passengers without Egyptian passports were ordered to leave the vehicles.
 Mada Masr reported participants being attacked by security forces and civilians outside of Cario, at a checkpoint towards the city of Ismailia.
 A Member of European Parliament from Germany, Carola Rackete, stated she was forced onto a bus and sent back to Cairo, having been rejected at one of the checkpoints.

 Based on video footage of the attacks, The New Arab reported that the civilians involved were likely baltagiya gangs, "used by the Egyptian government to attack its political opponents".
 However the outlet were unable to confirm such claims.
 The Jerusalem Post reported violent clashes between authorities and activists at the Ismailia checkpoint, where according to the Israeli newspaper, activists staged a sit-in.
 Organisers responded to the events describing them as "unprovoked violence against a peaceful global delegation".